leahtsdudley/testing/kq_epic_post.md

 #### Obstacle 4: But they were all of them deceived, for another bug was made
 And so we began fixing our dual writing bug, [a saga in itself](https://github.com/github/pull-requests/issues/15850).
 Our initial implementation set a pull request's status at the same time that an issue state was set via an existing ActiveRecord callback on the issue[^3].
 The unexpected flaw with that was related to how an issue is created just before its associated pull request.
 Our first thought was to move this into its own callback on the pull request, but we decided to give orchestrations a try after some feedback from the Issues team[^4].
 But we still encountered new mismatched records as there now a race condition between two orchestration processes and further iterations on this path caused deadlocks.
 Ultimately, the solution involved a callback on the issue that was localized to update pull request `status` whenever an issue's `state` changed.
 Phew.

 And yet, the wraiths were still at our heels.
-Due to the multiple iterations of bug fixing, we had to run more transitions to update pull requests records.
-In one, we discovered that our use of Active Record lookups allowed for a gap between reading and writing and that direct queries were needed.
-In another, we learned how to be more targeted by creating a CSV of mismatched pull requests and iterating over them directly.
+Due to the multiple iterations of bug fixing, we still had out-of-sync pull request records.
+Instead of re-running the full transition, we took a more targeted approach by creating a transition that iterated over a CSV of only remaining mismatched records.

 ### Revel in your triumph